Evaluating Feature Dependent Noise in Preference-based Reinforcement Learning: Feature Dependent Noise

-In the above equation, the first part represents the probability that the noisy teacher $T_n$ chooses the preference label correctly in accordance with the ground truth, and the second part denotes the probability that it chooses the trajectory ordering $(\tau_1 \succ \tau_2)$ incorrectly, opposite to the ground truth label.
-The assumption is that the noise function is symmetric so $\forall \tau_1, \tau_2, N(\tau_1, \tau_2)=N(\tau_2, \tau_1)$, and the teachers $T_o$ and $T_n$ are conditionally independent of each other.
-While this function can be a plain constant, i.e., $N(\tau_1, \tau_2)=C$, modelling uniform distribution noise, we focus on more complicated cases, where this probability depends on the feature space, giving us feature-dependent noise.
-We will elaborate on different types of feature-dependent noise in the following section.
+In the above equation, the first part represents the probability that the noisy teacher $T_n$ chooses the preference label correctly in accordance with the ground truth (oracle teacher), and the second part denotes the probability that it chooses the trajectory ordering $(\tau_1 \succ \tau_2)$ incorrectly, opposite to the ground truth label.
+The assumption is that the noise function is symmetric so $\forall \tau_1, \tau_2, N(\tau_1, \tau_2)=N(\tau_2, \tau_1)$.
+While this function can be a constant, i.e., $N(\tau_1, \tau_2)=C$, modelling uniform distribution noise, we focus on more complicated cases, where this probability depends on the feature space, giving us feature-dependent noise.